Aoibhinn/portfolio_2/README.md

   The font I have used in this project is **Raleway** which was imported from **Google Fonts**.
 I chose to just use one font for all text throughout the quiz as I feel it's easy to read and works well with the background image.

+ ## Features

+The design and layout of the game is responsvie to all different screen sizes and remains attractive and easy to use no matter what device it is being played on.

+ * ### Home Page
+   * **High Scores** button that when clicked will link the user to the top 5 highscores.
+These scores are stored and pulled from local storage.
+   * **Play** button that links the user to the main game page.

+ * ### Game Page
+   * A question counter that shows the user which question number they are on out of 4.
+   * A score counter that shows the user what they're current score is and that increments by 10 for every correct answer.
+   * A question and 4 possible answers to choose from.
+The selected answer will turn red if it is wrong with an alert pop up displaying the correct answer.
+If the answer is correct the answer will turn green.
+   * A 30 second timer that counts down on screen and resets for each new question.
+   * A home button that will take the user back to the main page.
+   *
+ * ### End Page
+   * A display of the users end score.
+   * The option for the user to enter their name and save their score which will be added to the highscore page if the score is high enough.
+   * A button to let the user play again.
+   * A button to take the user back to the home page.